Story Refinement with AI

 Prompt Example

-Act as a fiction editor.
-Read the following story carefully and analyze it for possible inconsistencies, continuity errors, and plot holes.
+Act as a developmental fiction editor.
+Critique the following story for structural integrity, identifying all plot holes, continuity errors, and logical inconsistencies.

 [PASTE STORY]